Kachina Role in Hopi Life

 Hopi artists, usually men, carve Kachina likenesses from cottonwood root (which is associated with water).
 In Hopi life they are given to girls at the Bean Dance and the Home Dance to teach them Hopi ways.
 And today they have become an art form popular with collectors.

 The modern style carvings have more realistic details and are placed on stands for display.
 They look more like the kachinas that appear in the villages such as the Butterfly Kachina above and Star Kachina

 Children are given small figures carved of soft cottonwood roots, correctly painted and costumed to represent them.
 These “dolls” have become an art form of their own.
 These dolls are also called kachinas but are not invested with power though they are treated with great respect; their primary purpose is to help familiarize children with the real kachinas.
 (Frank Waters from Book of the Hopi)

-Crossing Worlds Hopi Projects non-profit to help support traditional people on the Hopi reservation.
+the non-profit, Crossing Worlds Hopi Projects to help support traditional people on the Hopi reservation.